setmy-info/setmy-info.github.io/src/site/markdown/it/architecture/decisions/index.md

 ### Developers

-Preferred OS should be chosen for production machines and developers should use that OS as development machine.
+Preferred OS should be chosen for production machines, and developers should use that OS as a development machine.

 - learning and collecting know-how